nice-digital/nice-design-system/foundations/iconography.md

 The icon font files are included with the *dist/fonts* folder so are either:

-- \bower_components\nice-experience\dist\fonts
+- \bower_components\nice-design-system\dist\fonts
-- \node_modules\nice-experience\dist\fonts
+- \node_modules\@nice-digital\design-system\dist\fonts

 To serve these they either need to be served directly or copied into a directory:

 #### Node/express

-If you're using node and express then you can use the following to serve the compiled font files (woff/eot/ttf etc) directly from the *node_modules/nice-experience/dist/fonts* folder:
+If you're using node and express then you can use the following to serve the compiled font files (woff/eot/ttf etc) directly from the *node_modules/@nice-digital/design-system/dist/fonts* folder:

 {% capture mount %}
 const express = require("express"),